 | Brian Farnum | Lead Photographer | Owner | @ B. Farnum Photography |

 I'm Brian Farnum.
-I am a Wedding and Portrait photographer based in Bristol, Vermont.
-I'm a Vermont native who moved from southern Vermont, where I lived until last April (2021).
+I am a Wedding and Portrait photographer based in White River Junction, Vermont.
+I'm a Vermont native who moved from southern Vermont.
 Being raised in Vermont taught me to work hard to achieve my goals.
 It's a pretty close-knit community.

 You have to always be kind and friendly, and you really can't judge a book by its cover because you never know where your next job will come from.
 More doors have been opened for me by someone who had a more significant influence than I ever thought.

 I've been drawn to it since I was a teenager taking photos for the high school yearbook, manually cropping the photographs, and scanning in the pages since digital cameras were not that common in the late '90s.

 What I learned about selecting and taking photographs was that I generally had 24 chances to capture moments (analog photography) that really made an impact.

 I fell in love with a black and white film.
 Removing the color from photographs creates more mood and emotion that captures a portrait or a wedding with only contrast and lighting.